autocrypt/autocrypt/doc/index.rst

 where you may talk with us.

-The Autocrypt Approach
+The Autocrypt approach
 ----------------------

-The main approach is to use the way emails are exchanged to exchange all necessary informations encrypt these emails if possible.
-For this, email headers shall automatically contain all necessary informations (such as the current key) to send emails back encrypted.
-No key management should be visible to the users.
+Autocrypt uses existing e-mail messages to transfer the necessary information (such as public keys) between people to make it possible to encrypt future messages.
+Under the hood, Autocrypt uses e-mail headers for this information transfer.
+By default, no key management should be visible to the users.

-For simplicity, we want to establish this approach step-by-step using different "levels".
-Level 0 shall be provided and supported in spring 2017 by various mailers.
+For simplicity, we are establishing this approach step-by-step using different "Levels" of implementation compliance.
+We are currently documenting :doc:`Level 0 <level0>`, which should be supported in Spring of 2017 by various mailers.

-Note that this is an approach to bring opportunistic email encryption to the mass.
-We want to force convenient encryption whenever possible as a better approach to send emails.
-This approach is neither perfect not safe.
-Metadata tracking (who is sending email to whom) or active attacks (such as man-in-the-middle) are still possible.
+Note that this is an approach to bring opportunistic e-mail encryption to the masses.
+Getting convenience-oriented users to take direct responsibility for key management has proved unlikely, leaving an overwhelming majority of mail in the clear.
+Autocrypt aims to provide convenient encryption that is neither perfect nor as secure as traditional e-mail encryption, but should be convenient enough for much wider adoption.
+Autocrypt does not defend against metadata tracking (who is sending email to whom) or active attacks (such as man-in-the-middle).

+Autocrypt will not get in the way of people who want to continue to do traditional encrypted e-mail, but they are not its target audience.

 Current docs (work-in-progress)